iVis-at-Bilkent/syblars/README.md

   queryOptions: {
     query: 'betweennessCentrality',  // query type
     direction: 'DIRECTED',           // direction of the search
-    highlight: true                  // whether to highlight nodes based on the resulting values
+    highlight: true,                 // whether to highlight nodes based on the resulting values
-    highlightColor: '#00ff00',       // highlight color (valid only if highlight option is true) }
+    highlightColor: '#00ff00'        // highlight color (valid only if highlight option is true) }
 ```
 Page Rank:
 ```
   queryOptions: {
     query: 'pageRank',          // query type
-    highlight: true             // whether to highlight nodes based on the resulting values
+    highlight: true,            // whether to highlight nodes based on the resulting values
-    highlightColor: '#00ff00',  // highlight color (valid only if highlight option is true) }
+    highlightColor: '#00ff00'   // highlight color (valid only if highlight option is true) }
 ```
 Shortest Path: